HL7/fhir-shorthand/input/pagecontent/overview.md

 #### Keywords

-Following the declaration, each FSH Item has a set of required and optional keywords, as detailed in the [FSH Language Reference](reference.html#keyword-statements).
+Following the declaration, each FSH item has a set of required and optional keywords, as detailed in the [FSH Language Reference](reference.html#keyword-statements).
 This example uses the keywords `Parent`, `Id`, `Title`, and `Description` following the `Profile` declaration:

 ```
 Profile: CancerDiseaseStatus